 Python also has libraries that provide higher-level access to specific application-level network protocols, such as FTP, HTTP, and so on.

-This tutorial gives you understanding on most famous concept in Networking - Socket Programming
+This chapter gives you understanding on most famous concept in Networking - Socket Programming.

 What is Sockets?